-Are you looking for the best hikes in Vancouver?
-Well it is without hesitation that I recommend Lighthouse Park in West Vancouver.
+Are you looking for one of the very best introductory hikes in Metro Vancouver?
+Well, it is without hesitation that I recommend Lighthouse Park in West Vancouver.
 This post is chalked full of photos to show why I loved this family adventure!

 It was an average Sunday in our household, which means “Sunday – Funday!”
 While I had absolutely NO ambition to peel off the warm blankets and get moving, the reality is that you can’t write a blog about adventure and spend Sundays on the couch.

-We chose Lighthouse Park because of the family friendly slope and the view of the lighthouse.
+We chose Lighthouse Park West Vancouver because of the family-friendly slope and the view of the lighthouse.
 Other than that, I had no clue about the park.

 The trail didn’t disappoint.
-It had a nice wide walking trails which my children “flew” like airplanes down.
-There was lots of points of interest along the way to stop and look at… way more than I expected.
+It had nice wide walking trails which my children “flew” down like airplanes.
+There were lots of points of interest along the way to stop and look at… way more than I expected.

 The kids took turns fighting over who got to take pictures of all the scenery.
 “Look at that tree…” “Let’s go check this out”